SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Evaluation Metrics

 \subsection{Strict Imperfection Penalty F1 (SIP-F1)}

-\textbf{Background and Motivation} To address the deficiencies of the aforementioned metrics in terms of granularity and anti-interference, this study proposes the SIP-F1 metric, which is an improvement based on the F1-Score.
-Traditional F1 metrics often lack discrimination due to awarding overly high scores for "under-selection strategies" (e.g., 0.67).
-SIP-F1 introduces a two-stage gating mechanism and dynamic penalty coefficients to impose a devastating strike on speculative "select all" or "random selection" behaviors while measuring Recall, aiming to implement a "Perfectionism" orientation in evaluation.
+\textbf{Background and Motivation} To improve on the aforementioned metrics in granularity and anti-interference, this study proposes the SIP-F1 metric, an improvement based on the F1-Score.
+Traditional F1 metrics often lack discrimination due to awarding high scores for "under-selection strategies" (e.g., 0.67).
+SIP-F1 introduces a two-stage gating mechanism and dynamic penalty coefficients to impose a penalty on speculative "select all" or "random selection" behaviors, aiming to implement a "Perfectionism" orientation in evaluation.

-\begin{itemize} \item \textbf{Perfect Gating} The score is 1.0 only when the model output is completely consistent with the standard answer. \item \textbf{Imperfection Penalty} Once any flaw exists in the output, the score baseline is immediately lowered to $\lambda$ (the cutoff coefficient, set to 0.6 in this study).
+\begin{itemize} \item \textbf{Perfect Gating} The score is 1.0 only when the model output is completely consistent with the standard answer. \item \textbf{Imperfection Penalty} Once any flaw exists in the output, the score baseline is immediately lowered to $\lambda$ (the cutoff coefficient, set to 0.6).
 Based on this reduced weight, a high-penalty Asym-F1 algorithm is applied to ensure that the score for "under-selection" is superior to "over-selection/wrong selection." \end{itemize}

 \textbf{Definition Formula}